-Under current legislation, you and your employer may be eligible to make tax-relieved pension contributions prior to age 75.
-You should speak to your accountant and / or financial adviser about the maximum permissible contributions.
+You and your employer may be eligible to make tax-relieved pension contributions.
+You should speak to your accountant or your financial adviser about the relevant allowances.
+Note that personal contributions after age 75 are not eligible for tax relief.

-The funds invested are free from UK income and capital gains taxes, unless your investment is regarded as taxable property by HMRC.
+The funds invested are free from UK taxes on the income and gains, unless an investment is regarded as taxable property.

-Death benefits are normally paid free of inheritance tax.
+Death benefits are normally paid free of inheritance tax, although the UK Government has said that it plans to change this from April 2027.